Vozzie/prestobin/README.md

 #endif
 ```

-5. Call INIT_RESOURCE() before in your project one time, before calling any of the resource functions.
+5. Call INIT_RESOURCE() once in your project, before calling any of the resource functions.
+Best in main.

 #####Note: prestobin itself was made with these steps, see [makefile](https://github.com/Vozzie/prestobin/blob/master/makefile)